favadi/drone-downstream-wait/README.md

-# drone-deploy
+# drone-downstream-wait
-Drone plugin to wait for all builds to finish and trigger deploy
+Drone plugin to wait for all builds to finish and trigger deploy.